npetrich99/UD-Peptide-Protein-Materials-Center/README.md

 # Automated Circular Dichroism (CD) Data Analysis in R:

 The data processing of circular dichroism (CD) data can be a time-consuming process.
 These R scripts have been written to aid in this process.
-To use these R scripts properly, follow these instructions for naming and exporting data, as well as how to download and use the script.
+To use these R scripts properly, follow these instructions for naming and exporting data, as well as how to download and use the scripts.

 ## Processing and Exporting Data: